 When you quote or reference an industry influencer in a piece of content, they’ll often appreciate the mention and share the love by sharing the piece with their audience.
 When you’re working on a long-form piece of content, consider getting in touch with a few relevant influencers to see if they’re willing to contribute a quote or have a short interview with you to help share the piece.

 Once your content is published, contact everyone mentioned to let them know they’ve been featured.
 If you did an interview with them, send an email.
 If you simply referenced a business or a piece of content from another brand, you can tag them when you share the piece on social media to get their attention.

 Meta, huh?
 In the same way you use your content to promote your products, you can use your content to promote other high-quality pieces of content.
 Your piece of long-form content touches on a number of different topics.
 Pull out a few of the smaller topics it addresses and create shorter pieces of content around them.
 Then you can include CTAs within that content or at the end of it to drive people to your long-form piece.

 You can also use the content you’ve already created to lead people to your long-form content piece.
 Revisit your old blog posts and articles to look for opportunities to link to your new long-form content.
 Any content you have that performs well now can be put to use in helping your newer content gain traction.

-And you can even branch into different types of content to promote your long-form content piece.
-For example, you could craft a webinar that covers some of the same territory as your long-form piece and then send your long-form content in an email follow-up to everyone that attends.
+You can even branch into different types of content to promote your long-form content.
+For example, you could craft a webinar that covers some of the same territory as your long-form piece and then send your long-form content in an email follow-up to everyone who attends.
 Or if you re-purpose sections of your long-form content into helpful videos, you can use those to drive people back to the longer piece, as well.

 This is an obvious way to promote your content, but it bears mentioning because it’s the easiest way to get more eyes on it.
 The people who follow you on social media are already interested in what you have to say, so they’re one of your best options for gaining some of those first likes and shares.